Solihull All Age Exploitation Reduction

 Position of Trust

 Although radicalisation and extremism, domestic abuse, sexual violence and abuse, rogue trader, bogus callers and scammers, position of trust and hate crime are also forms of exploitation, they have been placed out of scope in Solihull’s exploitation definition.
-The rational for placing them out of scope is that although it is recognised such incidents can involve a degree or exploitation of the victim, they are either not primarily based on an exploitative relationship (i.e. hate crime) or already have statutory and well embedded processes for management (i.e. position of trust incidents).
-Radicalisation and extremism falls into the latter category, and also is primarily based upon political rather than personal gain.
+The rational for placing them out of scope is that although it is recognised such incidents can involve a degree or exploitation of the victim, they are either not primarily based on an exploitative relationship (i.e., hate crime) or already have statutory and well embedded processes for management (i.e. position of trust incidents).
+Radicalisation and extremism fall into the latter category, and also is primarily based upon political rather than personal gain.